ekhadley/subliminal/README.md

 ## things worth doing:

+- try a rank 1 lora to align with the oocr paper results

+- find other steering actiavtions for prompted animal datasets that work well
+    - at the verry least stop broadcasting across the head dimension

 - demonstrate subliminal transfer of misalignment thorugh number lists
-    - make misaligned gemma via finetuning. either broad misalignment or emergent.
+    - make misaligned generally misaligned gemma via finetuning. either broad misalignment or emergent.
-        - generate misaligned number dataset
+        - generate misaligned number dataset using
         - test transferability through numbers
     - train steering vectors for misaligned-number-finetuned models